PiRogueToolSuite/piroguetoolsuite.github.io/content/security/advisory.md

 <div class="col-md-12">
     <p>
         This page gives an overview of the already known vulnerabilities of the different components we deliver.
-Those vulnerabilities have been automatically detected and reported by scanning both the code and the final package using <a href="https://codeql.github.com/">CodeQL</a> and <a href="https://docs.docker.com/scout/">Docker Scout</a>.
+Those vulnerabilities have been automatically detected and reported by scanning both the code and the dependencies using <a href="https://codeql.github.com/">CodeQL</a> and <a href="https://docs.docker.com/scout/">Docker Scout</a>.
     </p>
 </div>
 <div class="col-md-12">